-batch\norm [None or floar, optional] If not None, batch normalization is used, where this value sets the alpha parameter in the calculation of the running average of the mean and variance.
+batch\norm [None or float, optional] If not None, batch normalization is used, where this value sets the alpha parameter in the calculation of the running average of the mean and variance.
 Default value: None.

-calculate_fisher_information(self, Calculates the expected Fisher information matrix \args,) based on the kinematic information in a given num- ber of events. evaluate_log_likelihood(self, x, theta[, Evaluates the log likelihood as a function of the ob- ]) servation x and the parameter point theta. evaluate_log_likelihood_ratio(self, x, Evaluates the log likelihood ratio as a function of the ) observation x, the numerator parameter point theta0, and the denominator parameter point theta1. evaluate_score(self, \args, \\kwargs) Score estimation. load(self, filename) Loads a trained model from files. save(self, filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the in- puts (used for input scaling). train(self, method, x, theta[, t_xz, x_val,]) Trains the network.
+calculate_fisher_information(args, Calculates the expected Fisher information matrix kwargs) based on the kinematic information in a given num- ber of events. evaluate_log_likelihood(x, theta[,]) Evaluates the log likelihood as a function of the ob- servation x and the parameter point theta. evaluate_log_likelihood_ratio(x, theta0,) Evaluates the log likelihood ratio as a function of the observation x, the numerator parameter point theta0, and the denominator parameter point theta1. evaluate_score(args, kwargs) Score estimation. load(filename) Loads a trained model from files. save(filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the inputs (used for input scaling). train(method, x, theta[, t_xz, x_val,]) Trains the network.

-calculate\fisher\information(self, \args, \\kwargs)
+calculate\fisher\information(\args, \\kwargs)